 According to a 2023 NHS health survey, 26% of British adults are classified as obese, while a further 39% of adults are overweight, but not obese.
 Because being overweight can put you at increased risk of health conditions like heart disease, high blood pressure, and type 2 diabetes, maintaining a healthy weight is one of the best things you can do for your health.

 However, being overweight can also weaken your pelvic floor muscles.
-The weight of excess tissue can place pressure on your bladder, as well as the other organs within the pelvic floor, so losing excess weight can go a long way in preventing leaks.
+The weight of excess tissue can place pressure on your bladder and other organs within the pelvic floor, so losing excess weight can go a long way in preventing leaks.

-From a dietary point of view, it’s also worth trying to avoid certain foods and drinks that can irritate the bladder.
+It’s also worth trying to avoid foods and drinks that can irritate the bladder.
 These include caffeine, alcohol, spicy foods, tomato-based foods, acidic juices and fruits, carbonated drinks, and chocolate.

 4. Drink plenty of water